MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-prepare-system.md

 ---
-title: Data science tutorial - prepare your system
+title: Data science tutorial series - prepare your system
-description: Before you begin following the Data science end-to-end scenario, learn about prerequisites, the sample dataset, and the lakehouse and notebooks you need. ms.reviewer: mopeakande ms.author: mopeakande
+description: Before you begin following the data science end-to-end scenario, learn about prerequisites, the sample dataset, and the lakehouse and notebooks you need. ms.reviewer: sgilley ms.author: narsam
-author: msakande
+author: narmeens
 ms.topic: tutorial
 ms.date: 5/4/2023
 ---

-# Prepare your system for the Data science tutorial
+# Prepare your system for the data science tutorial series

-Before you begin the Data science end-to-end tutorial modules, learn about prerequisites, the sample dataset, which notebooks to import, and how to attach a lakehouse to those notebooks.
+Before you begin the data science end-to-end tutorial series, learn about prerequisites, the sample dataset, which notebooks to import, and how to attach a lakehouse to those notebooks.

 [!INCLUDE [preview-note](../includes/preview-note.md)]

 ## Prerequisites

-1. Power BI Premium subscription.
-For more information, see [How to purchase Power BI Premium](/power-bi/enterprise/service-admin-premium-purchase).
+1. A [Microsoft Fabric subscription](../enterprise/licenses).
+Or sign up for a free [Microsoft Fabric (Preview) trial](../get-started/fabric-trial.md)

 1. A Power BI Workspace with assigned premium capacity.